CalumJEadie/video-processing-language-for-the-raspberry-pi/dissertation/README.md

 through,

-a.
-Determining a set of capabilities to control.
+1. Determining a set of capabilities to control.

-b.
-Developing an API for the capabilities.
+2. Developing an API for the capabilities.

-c.
-Developing a visual language.
+3. Developing a visual language.

-d.
-Creating a development environment.
+4. Creating a development environment.

-e.
-Evaluating the project with a small structured used study.
+5. Evaluating the project with a small structured used study.

 ### Work Completed